gamerjamer43/gamerjamer43/README.md

 - **Databases:** Decent knowledge in databasing concepts, using SQLite3 (for raw queries), and SQLAlchemy (for ORM).
 Built quite a few sites that definitely aren't worthy of being on here, so I've been building decent knowledge of schema design and efficient querying.
 - **Machine Learning Fundamentals:** Messing with NumPy-based neural networks.
 Take a look at my neural net from scratch, a two-layer neural network entirely in NumPy, dense layers, activation functions, forward/backpropagation, and mini-batch training loops are all handcoded to gain a deeper understanding of low level operations and performance tuning.
 Planning to create a TinyGPT using a similar approach.
 - **Security & Cryptography:** Built a pretty simple lib for Elliptic Curve Diffie–Hellman key exchange, AES hybrid encryption, digital signatures.
 Hoping to build a more advanced version of this as it was built in a day.
-- **Learning Mindset:** I started seriously getting into scripting in 2023, and my first project was just a simple login system in Python that stored usernames and passwords to a list.
+- **Learning Mindset:** I started seriously getting into scripting in 2023, and my first project was just a simple login system in Python that stored usernames and passwords to a dict, and then a text file.
 Fast forward two years, I have picked up many different skills that beforehand I had never heard of.
 My learning mindset allows me to grow into new languages, frameworks, and libraries with relative ease, and pushes me into sculpting myself into a better developer.

 <!--
 ---